nandac/pandoc-reader/README.md

 **Note: The YAML block shown above is Pandoc's syntax for specifying file metadata.
 This is different to Pelican's format.
 You may need to be rewrite the metadata in your files, in Pelican's format, if you stop using this plugin.**

-YAML blocks that define more that one level such as YAML lists are not supported although they are supported by Pandoc.
+YAML blocks that define more than one level, such as YAML lists are not supported, although, they are supported by Pandoc.
 This is due to metadata processing limitations.
-In cases where you would normally add a YAML list use a comma separated string instead.
+In cases where you would normally add a YAML list, use a comma separated string instead.

 More information on Pandoc's YAML metadata blocks are available [here](https://pandoc.org/MANUAL.html#metadata-blocks).